Kaoru Tada: Biography

-Tada made her debut in 1977, when still a high school student, on Shueisha's "Deluxe Margaret" magazine.
-Tada's stories belong to the shōjo genre of manga and feature love stories centred on young female characters and their love interests.
+Tada made her debut in 1977, when still a high school student, on Shueisha's Deluxe Margaret magazine.
+Tada's stories belong to the shōjo demographic of manga and feature love stories centered on young female characters and their love interests.
 The storylines include comedic moments and are characterised by essential and sharp drawings.

-Some of Tada's most popular works are Ai Shite Knight, Itazura na Kiss and Kimi no na wa Debora.
+Some of Tada's most popular works are Love Me, My Knight, Itazura na Kiss, and Kimi no na wa Debora.

-Ai Shite Knight portrays the Japanese rock music scene of the early 1980s.
-The anime series based on Ai Shite Knight was the first ever to feature original songs performed within the episodes.
+Love Me, My Knight portrays the Japanese rock music scene of the early 1980s.
+The anime series based on Love Me, My Knight was the first ever to feature original songs performed within the episodes.
 Another of Tada's works, Miihaa Paradise, is also set in the rock 'n' roll world.

-Itazura na Kiss (Mischievous Kiss) - begun in 1991 and never completed - was by far Tada's most successful work in Japan.
+Itazura na Kiss (Mischievous Kiss), which begun in 1991 and never completed, was by far Tada's most successful work in Japan.
 It tells the love story between Kotoko and Naoki from high school until after their marriage.
-The series inspired also an illustrated art book and two novels written by Nori Harata and published in Shueisha's "Cobalt" series.
-In 1996 a live action Japanese TV series based on Itazura na Kiss was also produced, starring Aiko Sato as Kotoko and Takashi Kashiwabara as Naoki.
-In 2005, the series was adapted into a Taiwanese drama under the name of It Started with a Kiss with lead actors Joe Cheng and Ariel Lin, and in 2008 an anime was also released.
+The series inspired also an illustrated art book and two novels written by Nori Harata and published in Shueisha's Cobalt imprint.
+In 1996, a live action Japanese TV series based on Itazura na Kiss was also produced, starring Aiko Sato as Kotoko and Takashi Kashiwabara as Naoki.
+In 2005, the series was adapted into a Taiwanese drama under the name of It Started with a Kiss with lead actors Joe Cheng and Ariel Lin, and in 2008, an anime was also released.
 This series was also adapted into a Korean drama called Playful Kiss with lead actors Kim Hyun-joong and Jung So-min.
-In 2013, a Japanese adaptation titled Itazura na Kiss - Love in Tokyo, starring Furukawa Yuki as Irie Naoki and Miki Honoka as Aihara Kotoko was released.
+In 2013, a Japanese adaptation, titled Mischievous Kiss: Love in Tokyo, starring Yuki Furukawa as Naoki Irie and Honoka Miki as Kotoko Aihara, was released.

 In 2015, a Thailand adaptation entitled Kiss Me starring Mike D. Angelo as Tenten and Sushar Manaying as Taliw was aired and has steadily earned the attention of fans from around the world.

-Kaoru Tada died in 1999 of a cerebral hemorrhage.
+Tada died in 1999 of a cerebral hemorrhage.
 While moving to a new residence, she hit her head on a marble table and fell into a coma.
 Three weeks later she died at age 38.